Part 7: Implementing commands

 return process_template(command.template, arguments)

-The lstrip("/") is defensive.
-Smaller models sometimes include the slash even when the tool docstring asks for the command name without it.
+The lstrip("/") is defensive, because smaller models sometimes include the slash even when the tool docstring asks for the command name without it.

 Create the tool and test it directly: